kaygeea/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 <h1>0x11.
 What happens when you type google.com in your browser and press Enter</h1>

-<h3>This project entails a written blog post explaining what happens when a client types https://www.google.com)</a> in their browser and press the <code>Enter</code> key.
+<h3>This project entails a written blog post explaining what happens when you type "https://www.google.com" in your web browser and press the <code>Enter</code> key.
 It covers the following areas of the workflow process:</h3>
 <ol>
 <li>DNS request</li>
 <li>TCP/IP</li>